petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/using-the-web-content-display-widget.md

 ## Using Scopes in the Web Content Display Widget

-After adding a Web Conent Display Widget to a page, it is possible to set its scope to define the sites and libraries where the content avaliable to be displayed in the widget can be found.
+After adding a Web Content Display Widget to a page, you can set its scope to define the sites and libraries where the content available to be displayed in the widget can be found.
 For more information about scopes, see [Setting Widget Scopes](../../creating-pages/page-fragments-and-widgets/using-widgets/configuring-widgets/setting-widget-scopes.md)

 1. Click *Options* ( ![Options icon](../../../images/icon-app-options.png) ) at the top right of the widget &rarr; *Configuration*.